jakeseaton/aerocene/PAPER.md

 ### Serverless Framework
 The serverless framework is a provider-indepdendent command-line interface designed to expedite the process of developing and deploying arbitrarily complex cloud-based systems featuring serverless functionality.
 We have configured it to use AWS as its cloud provider, enabling it to automate the process of deploying our CloudFormation.

-### Putting it all together.
+### Putting The Pieces Together

 We've used the Serverless framework to build and deploy a CloudFormation.
 The file `serverless.yml` defines three DynamoDB tables for requests, scraping jobs, and the data produced by those scraping jobs (in this case, Instagram posts).
 It describes a set of Lambda functions that emulate the behavior of a server, and points to their definitions in `app.py` and `functions.py`.
 By requesting that the server start a scraping job, a function creates a record in DynamoDB describing that job.
-Creation of that record triggers the INSERT event for that table, which another Lambda function listens for and invokes to execute the job, breaking up the process of scraping an entire website into individual, isolated calls.
+Creation of that record triggers the `INSERT` event for that table, which another Lambda function listens for and invokes to execute the job, breaking up the process of scraping an entire website into individual, isolated calls.
 When the job is done, the DynamoDb record will be updated to reflect this.

 <img width="1440" alt="screen shot 2018-05-11 at 7 55 46 pm" src="https://user-images.githubusercontent.com/7296193/39952016-674d8e00-5555-11e8-8875-add4388f4be6.png">